 After a lot of "slander" and testimony by P.R.
-Deltoid and the cops, Alex is apparently sentenced to fourteen years; his mother howled.
+Deltoid and the cops, Alex is apparently sentenced to fourteen years.

 Alex reflects upon the two hard years in the human zoo.
-On a daily basis, he has dealt with wardens that kick and beat him, perverts who wish to rape him, all the while toiling away in the factory making matchboxes and doing exercises in the courtyard.
+On a daily basis, he has dealt with wardens that kick and beat him and inmates who to rape him, all the while toiling away in the factory making matchboxes and doing exercises in the courtyard.
 Sometimes, he has to suffer through guest speeches on beetles or the Milky Way for "education" purposes, but during these speeches, he keeps himself entertained thinking about happier, ultraviolent days.

 One day, Alex is informed that his friend Georgie died while involved in some ultraviolence with Dim and Pete.
-Alex is glad that fate made sure that traitorous Georgie did not live a happy or long life.
+Alex is glad that fate made sure that traitorous Georgie didn't live a happy or long life.

 One day during Sunday worship, some dude in the back lets out a burp and is quickly kicked, beaten, and dragged out of the church.

-Alex is not so partial to the New Testament because it gets all preachy on him.
+Alex isn't so partial to the New Testament because it gets all preachy on him.
 Of course, the one part of the NT he does enjoy is the part where he imagines himself whipping and nailing Jesus to the cross.
 Yikes.

 Alex is good at his new job, always ready with the record or the disc on queue, no matter what commotion ensues in the main worship room.